 4. Papers: All submitted work should be provided electronically (attached to an email preferably as a Word file) and typed in double-line spacing.
 Papers identified as appearing to be in an early draft form will be returned to authors and removed from the assessment process.
 EEC employs a peer review process where both authors and assessors are anonymous, authors should therefore ensure that their identities are not revealed in any way within their submitted articles and where this is not done authors will be asked to resubmit a version which conceals their identity.

-5. Title page: The title of the article, the author's name and address, email address, word length (to include abstract, text, notes, bibliography and appendices) and date of submission or when the paper was last updated should appear on a detachable flysheet and the title only should appear on the first page of the article.
+5. Title page: The title of the article, the author's name and address, email address, word length (to include abstract, text, notes, bibliography and appendices) and ORCID number should appear on a detachable flysheet and the title should appear on the first page of the article as well on the title page.
 Where more than one author is involved the lead author, for contact purposes, should be clearly indicated.

 6. Abstracts: An abstract of up to 300 words, giving a concise statement of the intention, results and conclusions of the paper should be attached to the article.
 Authors should also include 6-8 keywords (e.g. Keywords: Russia; earnings; economic reform; farm structure) placed in order of importance.